Identify Shopify Store’s Conversion Killers – Part 1

 But unless you know specifically what the issues are, any other fix you apply is just a shot in the dark.

 So first, you must gather “visitor intelligence.”
 And this is the crucial step that most store owners miss entirely.
-Usually, because they want to believe that they don’t need to do what, on face value, seems like work and instead they install the latest whizz-bang conversion app in the hope that it doubles their conversion rate.
+Usually, because they want to believe that they don’t need to do what, at face value, it seems like work and instead they install the latest whizz-bang conversion app in the hope that it doubles their conversion rate.

 Visitor Intelligence Tool #1 – Google Analytics (Or Equivalent)